SubhamZap/Image-Caption-Generation/README.md

 If you know a bit about deep learning models, it take images in the form of pixels and return output depending on the use-cases.
 Here, we need both images and texts as input for the model which will provide output with its ML magic.

-## 3. How the machine will understand features of the image and the text xorresponding to the features?
+## 3. How the model/machine will understand features of the image and the text corresponding to the features?
+For the above problem we need a pre-trained model which can provide us the feature vector of all images.
+In our problem statement, we used VGG16 model to extract feature embedding of a image but there are other models which can do the task (like DenseNet201 or ResNet50 etc).
+It might take few minutes depending on the computational power of your device.
+We have saved our feature vector so that we don't spend time again-and-again training it.
+The caption corresponding to its images are slso saved.